Discounts for Canadian Seniors: Test the Taste of Saving Money

 There are a lot of discussions about the downsides of ageing.
-Yet fewer people seem to notice that when you get older, there are also advantages you couldn’t have when you were younger.
-One famous example of this is senior discounts.
+However, fewer people seem to notice that there were also advantages unavailable to you when you were younger.
+One notable example of this is senior discounts.
 Apart from Canada’s programs and services for seniors, many places offer discounts above a certain age.
-This article will list various Canadian senior discounts, particularly for those over 65 years old, and show the fun side of entering seniority years.
+Therefore, this article will list various Canadian senior discounts, particularly for those over 65, and show the fun side of entering seniority.

 Discounts for Canadian Seniors Above 65 Years Old

 We have divided the discounts into transportation, retail, hotels, food and restaurants, education, entertainment, pets, and technology.
-Please note that getting a discount from any of the following places requires you to show age proof (like your id).
+However, please note that getting a discount from any of the following places requires you to show age proof (like your id).

-Getting a discount on public transportation is useful for seniors, especially those over 65 who do not like to drive.
+Getting a discount on public transportation is helpful for seniors, above all, those over 65 who do not like to drive.

-- CheapOAir: a discount on select fly tickets
+- CheapOAir: a discount on select flight tickets

 - Avis: a 25% discount on car rents (Only seniors who are a member of CARP)